 How to Store the Wines?

-Believe it or not, you do not need a purpose built wing of the house or basement to age your wines!
-The two most important factors for cellaring wine at home, are the stability of temperature (don’t worry too much about the actual temperature, it is more important that there aren’t wild fluctuations) and the physical stability of the wine, so try not to move it around too much.
+Believe it or not, you do not need a purpose-built wing of the house or basement to age your wines!
+The two most important factors for cellaring wine at home, are the stability of temperature (don’t worry too much about the actual temperature, as long as it's not hot, it is more important that there aren’t wild fluctuations) and the physical stability of the wine, so try not to move it around too much.

 The level of humidity was more important when wine was sealed with corks, as you didn’t want them to dry out, and no longer be airtight.
 Wines with a cork will need to lay flat (on its side) to keep the cork moist and prevent air entering an oxidising the wine.
 Stelvin sealed wines (screw caps) can be stored upright.